Columbina-TamaMimi/Columbina-TamaMimi/README.md

 Student
 -------

+👨‍💻This is my primary GitHub profile.

+💻 For additional projects and development experiments, feel free to check out my secondary profile: @TamaMimi.

-🎓 I'm currently learning C#, and focusing on building small projects to practice what I learn.
+🎓 Currently learning C# and focusing on building small projects to practice my skills.

 * 🌍  I'm based in Ayutthaya, Thailand
 * 🖥️  See my portfolio at [My Port](http://github.com/Columbina-TamaMimi)